fbidu/arboverse-back/README.md

 ## Creating a Virus Layer
-A new layer based on new virus data can be created by editing the filename located in `virus_geojson_builder.py` and running the script.
+The `virus_geojson_builder.py` contains code to generate new GeoJSON layers for displaying the presence of viruses in countries around the world.
+When run, the program will look for a GeoJSON folder and a shapefile which describes the countries around the world in a way that can be broken down into geometries.
+In my implementation, I used free maps from [Natural Earth Data](https://www.naturalearthdata.com/) to source my shapefile.

+The script also expects an excel document following the format of `The global distribution of arbovirus diversity - OFFICIAL.xlsx` included in this repo.

-From there, you can go to mapbox and upload the data as a new layer for the map.
+Once you have the resulting GeoJSON file, you can go to mapbox and upload the data as a new layer for the map.
 The script will have associated each virus to the ISO of each country which Mapbox can interpret to build a layer for you.
+From there, you can use the id to render a layer out in `/arboverse_updated/static/js/mapboxutil.js`.